umid-shahmaliyev/slot-game-cpp/README.md

 #### Regular Symbols:
 Ali Baba: Represents the protagonist and could serve as a high-paying symbol.
+##
 Forty Thieves: The notorious band of pirates, another high-paying symbol.
+##
 Treasure Chest: Symbolizes hidden riches and acts as a medium-paying symbol.
+##
-Scimitar: A sword commonly associated with Arabian tales, a medium-paying symbol.
+Scimitar: A sword commonly associated with Arabian tales, a medium-paying symbol.\
-Magic Lamp: An enchanted lamp, potentially a medium-paying symbol.
+Magic Lamp: An enchanted lamp, potentially a medium-paying symbol.\
-Bag of Gold Coins: Signifying wealth, another medium-paying symbol.
+Bag of Gold Coins: Signifying wealth, another medium-paying symbol.\
-Jeweled Dagger: A valuable weapon or artifact, another medium-paying symbol.
+Jeweled Dagger: A valuable weapon or artifact, another medium-paying symbol. <br />
-Camel: A mode of transportation in the Arabian setting, could be a lower-paying symbol.
+Camel: A mode of transportation in the Arabian setting, could be a lower-paying symbol. <br />
 Map: Illustrates the quest's journey, another lower-paying symbol.
 Pirate Ship: Represents the sea adventure, another lower-paying symbol.